andymangold/gd1/course-sheet.md

 ## Course Description

-The goal of this course is to introduce students to the range of skills a designer must have and how those skills can be put to use in the real world.
+The goal of this course is to introduce students to the range of skills a designer should have and how those skills can be put to use in the real world.